Kaja1301/Clash-Of-Clans-Builder-Base-Script/README.md

 Make sure Clash of Clans is closed.

-Press Control K to start the script.
+Press CTRL+K to start the script.
-Press Control E to stop the script at any Point.
+Press CTRL+E to stop the script at any Point.

 Credit to the original creator (I added a bunch of stuff and will add more in the future): https://github.com/dummyrock/ClashOfClansBuilderBaseLootMacro